What is a cultural landscape?

 1. an "associative cultural landscape" which may be valued because of the "religious, artistic or cultural associations of the natural element."

-Cultural landscapes exist everywhere in the Nordics.
-In highlands, stony and mountainous areas you can find mainly low-productive grassland areas, with animal husbandry farming In the lowlands you tend to find more intensively managed agricultural fields, with crops such as wheat, oil seed rape and sugar beets
+Cultural landscapes are found throughout the Nordic countries.
+In highland, stony, and mountainous areas you can find mainly low-productive grassland areas used for animal husbandry.
+In the lowlands you tend to find more intensively managed agricultural fields, with crops such as wheat, rapeseed and sugar beets

 Cultural landscapes as NbS

-The main purpose of cultural landscapes is to provide food; hence they are essential for the societal challenge food security.
-However, nature-based solutions within the cultural landscape can provide co-benefits counteracting other societal challenges as well, such as biodiversity degradation and loss, eutrophication, greenhouse gas emissions, soil erosion and degradation.
+The main purpose of cultural landscapes is to provide food; hence they are essential for the societal challenge food security However, NbS within the cultural landscape are meant to counteract negative impacts of agricultural activities, and can therefore also be beneficial to combat other societal challenges:

 • Flower strips and buffer zones: Buffer zones and flower strips are types of vegetation structure planted to serve a specific purpose.
-For example, to protect a water course by taking up excess phosphorous from field run-off, provide flower resources for insects, provide food and shelter to animals, or protect against soil erosion.
+This can be, for example, to protect a water course by taking up excess phosphor from field run-off, provide floral resources to insects, provide food and shelter to animals, or protect against soil erosion.

 • Maintaining grasslands and meadows: Maintaining and creating grasslands and meadows is an important conservation measure for semi-natural and natural ecosystems in the cultural landscape.

-• Crop rotation: Crop rotation is the change of crops between harvests.
+• Crop rotation and Intercropping: Crop rotation is the change of crops between harvests.
 This can be from one year to another or, depending on climate and crop type, several times over a season.
+Intercropping refers to when two of more crops are grown at the same time on the same piece of land.

 • No tillage: No, or reduced, tillage refers to the practice of sowing or planting the new crop, after harvest, without first tilling the soil.